Paul F. Eve

 Paul Fitzsimmons Eve (June 27, 1806 – November 3, 1877) was an American surgeon and Confederate veteran.

 Biography

 Paul F. Eve was born in Richmond County, Georgia on June 27, 1806.

 He graduated from Franklin College in 1826, and from the University of Pennsylvania Medical School in 1828.
-He participated in November Uprising.
+He participated in the Polish November Uprising against the Russians between 1830-1831, holding the rank of Major Field Surgeon.

 He published over 600 articles in books and medical journals, and was the editor of the Southern Medical and Surgical Journal.

 Eve died in Nashville on November 3, 1877.